Xorcerer/xorcerer.github.com/resume.md

 **Cellphone:** (+86) 137-6413-1714

 ## Objective ##

 A position to focus on data mining/processing with proper algorithms.
 It would be better if I could contribute open source projects.

 ## Strengths ##

 Proficient or familiar with a vast array of programming languages, and their concepts.
 Including, but not limit to: Python, Ruby, C++ (including C++11 features), C#, Java, Actionscipt 3 (and its assembly), Objective-C (without Cocoa), Erlang, Common Lisp.

 Big fan of meta programming, especially in C++ and Python.
 All I love is writing short, declaritive and maintainable code.

+Enjoy creating and maintaining tool chains to make work and life easier ( e.g. update html/pdf of this resume).

 Mac OS user, familiar with Bash, Zsh, VIM and Emacs(with vim-mode).

 StarCraft I/II player.

 ## Experience ##

 ### 2011.7 - present, Terminus Infomation Technology Limited. ###

 #### Web Game Abyss ####

 A Massive-multiplayer online
 game based on Flash 3D.
 The only project of this startup company.

 ##### Responsibility #####

-** Leader Engineer of Server side **
+*Leader Engineer of Game Server.*

 * Designed a cross platforms(Mac OS X, Windows) server side development and testing solution.